v-gilbert/quantumbenchmarkzoo/content/protocols/randomized/RB-clifford.md

 where $$A$$, $$B$$ and $$C$$ absorb the SPAM errors and $$(q-p^2)$$ measure the degree of gate-dependence in the error.

+# Simultaneous Randomized Benchmarking (Extensions to RB protocol)

+The general idea of the protocol is to run a sequence of Clifford gate on a single qubit, leaving the other qubits idle and repeating this process on all the qubits.
+The average error rate is also measured for

 # Protocol Assumptions

 - Quantum noise can be represented by a quantum operation that do not depend on the choice of the unitary.